Thai-Style Minced Chicken Lettuce Cups

 Add the fish sauce, soy sauce, lime zest, lime juice, brown sugar and red pepper flakes, and cook until the chicken is done.

-Finally, stir in the fresh cilantro, mint and nuts.
+Off the heat, add the fresh cilantro, mint, scallions, and nuts.

-Spoon into lettuce cups and serve with finely sliced carrots, herbs and one of my favorite condiments, spicy Sriracha sauce.
-Enjoy!
+Spoon into lettuce cups and serve with finely sliced carrots, herbs and Sriracha sauce.

 - 1 large head iceberg or butter lettuce